e-sycheung/stock-analysis/README.md

 <img src=" " style=" width: 385px; height: 250px">

-For the refactoring process, separate “for loops” were created for each task.
-The nested “for loops” in the initial program created an elongated cascading step-process to be complete before iterating over the next row of data.
+For the refactoring process, separate â€œfor loopsâ€ were created for each task.
+The nested â€œfor loopsâ€ in the initial program created an elongated cascading step-process to be complete before iterating over the next row of data.

 Refactored Steps:
-- Initializing tickerVolume variable to 0.
+- Initializing tickerVolumes variable to 0.
 - Indexing the tickers.
 - Output calculated values.